Troubleshoot the GroupCamp contextual Gmail gadget

-First of all, please note that the Google Apps administrator needs to grant access to Mail information for GroupCamp.
+First of all, please note that the Google G Suite administrator needs to grant access to Mail information for GroupCamp.

-Then, verify that GroupCamp is enabled for your users in the Google Apps Console, find out more here: How to control gadget visibility in Gmail for G Suite users.
+Then, verify that GroupCamp is enabled for your users in the Google Admin console, find out more here: How to control Marketplace applications visibility for G Suite users.

 To be able to use the Gmail gadget, please verify if you (or the user) can sign into a GroupCamp account using your Google Apps ID.
 Then make sure that you were invited to participate in at least one project for the 'New task' tab.
 If the 'New task' tab is not present, then check in the Admin panel if the New task button in the Google Apps icon has been checked.
 Find out more here: How to set up a Google G Suite domain in my account

 IMPORTANT NOTICE: The Gmail gadget works by communications between GroupCamp and Google.
 When a domain is attached to GroupCamp or when a new user has been added please note that there can be significant delay for the gadget to take changes into account.